mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 1. A text string containing the text of the function to be evaluated.
-This must be a valid Javascript function, which will return with the `return` function.
+This must be a valid Javascript function, which will return with the `return` keyword.
 For example, `return x + y`.
 This must be a constant string, it cannot be an expression that is evaluated at run time.
 2. A text string containing the names of all of the parameters that will be passed to the function, as they are referred to within the function.
 For